dfsantamaria/POC4COMMERCE/README.md

          self.getQuery()

-  that returns the query, possibly without applying the given substitutions.
+  to return the query, possibly without applying the given substitutions.

 ## Create a RepositoryManager